Amybeth McNulty

-Amybeth McNulty (born 7 November 2001) is an Irish-Canadian actress.
-She is known for her starring role as Anne Shirley in the CBC/Netflix drama series Anne with an E (2017–2019), based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery.
+Amybeth McNulty (born 7 November 2001) is an Irish actress based in Canada.
+She is known for her starring role as Anne Shirley in the CBC/Netflix drama series Anne with an E (2017–2019), based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery, and for her role as Vickie in the Netflix science fiction horror series Stranger Things (2022–present).

 Early life

 Amybeth McNulty was born on 7 November 2001 in Milford, County Donegal, Ireland, the only daughter of an Irish father and a Canadian mother.
 She also has Scottish heritage.
 She was homeschooled.
 She was a member of An Grianán's "Youth Theatre", where she trained in acting and ballet.

 Career

 McNulty's stage experience began with ballet and amateur performances at An Grianán's "Youth Theatre", which was facilitated by Nora Kavanagh, as well as musicals by the writer and composer Paul Boyd.
 In 2014, McNulty co-starred in the RTÉ One series Clean Break as inquisitive child Jenny Rane.
 In 2015, McNulty appeared in Agatha Raisin as the younger version of the titular character and guest-starred in CBBC's The Sparticle Mystery.
-McNulty made her film debut in sci-fi thriller Morgan, portraying the 10-year old iteration of the titular character.
+McNulty made her film debut in sci-fi thriller Morgan, portraying the 10-year-old iteration of the titular character.
 The film received mixed reviews.

-From 2017 to 2019, she starred as Anne Shirley in the CBC and Netflix drama series Anne with an E, an adaptation of the 1908 novel series Anne of Green Gables by Lucy Maud Montgomery.
-McNulty was cast from a selection of 1800 girls for her ability to deliver dialogue which is "incredibly thick and dynamic and beautiful"; her audition consisted of talking to trees, chatting with flowers and building thrones out of twigs."
+From 2017 to 2019, she starred as Anne Shirley-Cuthbert in the CBC and Netflix drama series Anne with an E, an adaptation of the 1908 novel series Anne of Green Gables by Lucy Maud Montgomery.
+McNulty was cast from a selection of 1800 girls for her ability to deliver dialogue which is "incredibly thick and dynamic and beautiful"; "her audition consisted of talking to trees, chatting with flowers and building thrones out of twigs."
 McNulty received critical acclaim for her portrayal; Gwen Inhat of The A.V.
 Club lauded her "absolute possession" of Anne as well as her ability to make "fanciful language sing", while Neil Genzlinger from The New York Times wrote McNulty's performance was "wonderfully ebullient and eminently likable".
 Her portrayal earned her the Canadian Screen Award for Best Television Actress and the ACTRA Award for Best Performance – Female.